Felo2023/deep-learning-challenge/Starter_Code/README.md

-FOR IMAGES PLEASE REVIEW DOC FILE
+FOR IMAGES PLEASE REVIEW DOC FILE (DEEP LEARNING REPORT)

 overview:
 The purpose of this program is to create a tool for the nonprofit foundation Alphabet Soup that can help it select the applicants for funding with the best chance of success in their ventures.